xbot/chrome-extension-miniflux-enhancer/README.md

 ## Features

-- Adds an "Update Rule" button to each entry in Miniflux's article list
+- **Update Rules**: Adds an "Update Rule" button to each entry, allowing you to add block or keep rules for a feed and automatically process matching unread entries.
-  - Supports adding block rules and keep rules
+- **Thumbnails**: Displays a thumbnail for each entry in the article list.
+Hover over the thumbnail to see a larger preview.
-  - Automatically processes unread entries that match the rules
+- **Custom Styling**: Adds unique CSS classes for feed and category pages (e.g., `feed-ID`, `category-ID`), making it easy to apply custom styles to specific sources.

 ![Update Rules](assets/introduction-01-update-rules.png)